University of Vermont Cancer Center Membership

 - Have served as Principal Investigator or co-Principal Investigator on peer-reviewed cancer-focused or cancer-relevant research grants or clinical trials within the last three years.
 A track record of collaboration on grants is highly encouraged.

 Individuals in this category devote a component of their time to cancer research in some capacity.
-These members have access to privileges that include attending seminars, cancer grand rounds, retreats, educational conferences, participating in cancer center committee activities, enrolling patients in clinical trials.
-They do not have access to developmental funds but are encouraged to collaborate with full members who are eligible to apply for developmental funding.
-Associate members can transition to full membership if they devote most of their academic time to cancer research and obtain independent, extramural funding.
+Associate members are eligible for all benefits with the exception of intramural funding, but are encouraged to partner with full members to apply for internal funding.
+Associate members can transition to full membership if they devote most of their academic or clinical time to cancer research/clinical trials and obtain independent, extramural funding.
+Associate Members may be:

-- Full or part-time faculty at UVM who participate regularly in basic, translational and clinical cancer research
+- Full or part-time faculty at UVM who participate regularly in basic, translational and clinical cancer research.

-Individuals in this category are in initial stages of career development working with established scientists or physician/investigators to develop perspectives, skillsets, experience, and credentials to establish independent careers in the cancer field.
+Individuals in this category are in initial stages of career development working with established scientists or physician/investigators to develop perspectives, skillsets, experience, and credentials to build independent careers in the cancer field.
 Participation in Cancer Center programs can significantly contribute to education and training in all dimensions of cancer research and delivery of patient care.
 Cancer Center membership provides exposure to and opportunities for experience with the most advanced parameters of cancer biology, pathology prevention, detection and therapy.
-Student/trainee members have equivalent privileges to associated members and are encouraged to transition to associate or full membership following completion of training and acquisition of required credentials.
+Student/trainee members have equivalent privileges to associate members and are encouraged to transition to associate or full membership following completion of training and acquisition of required credentials.
 Student/trainee members may be: